 There is a wealth of quality information pertaining to Christian life on the Internet, but finding a well-organized, succinct place to learn about a particular subject from a Christian perspective is challenging to find.
-And if you do find a resource has does one engage with it?
+And if you do find a resource how does one engage with it?
 What are the steps to internalizing what someone learns?

 If you are a reader you can pick up a book or browse an article.
 If you are a listener you can stream a podcast or a sermon.
 If you are a visual learner you can watch a show or a movie.

-“Our framework can help prepare a person’s mind and heart to approach a daunting subject while our curated topics, playlists and guided learning paths help organize that information, “ says co-founder Daniel Norsworthy.
-“Our intention is that the hundreds of hours that we have spent watching, listening and reading can help jump start a person’s journey to learning.”
+“Our framework can help prepare a person’s mind and heart to approach a polarizing subject while our learning capsules, five questions, and guided learning paths help organize that information, “ says co-founder Daniel Norsworthy.
+“Our intention is that the hundreds of hours that we have spent watching, listening, and reading can help jump start a person’s journey to learning.”

 The ability to deliver curated media over the Internet allows us the opportunity to engage with those inside and outside of the church 24/7 when it is convenient for them in a form of media they prefer.